 - In Persona, each of the playable characters have their own personal flair.
 The protagonist, Maki, Eriko, and Nanjo wear the uniform correctly, but have an earring, compact-amulet, an orange scarf, and a light blue #1 scarf respectively.
 Yukino also wears the uniform correctly, but wears a much longer skirt.
 Masao/Mark also has an earring, but he wears a turtleneck shirt, a Nice Hat, and carries around a yellow tagger's backpack.
 Hidehiko wears a purple longsleeve shirt with his jacket half open, numerous bangles, red boots, and has a pair of sunglasses perched on his head.
 Yuko wears a skirt that is half the length of the standard skirt and she wears a blue-with-green-stripes jacket and baggy knee-socks.
 Reiji goes around with his jacket open and no shirt on and wears a pair of American flag motif Fingerless Gloves.

-- In serious contrast to the other Persona games, the Persona 2 duology only has the instance of a one Eikichi "Michel" Mishina, who wears what appears to be a kilt under his jacket over his uniform pants.
+- In serious contrast to the other Persona games, the Persona 2 duology only has the instance of a one Eikichi "Michel" Mishina, who wears a long tunic that sticks out from under his jacket and over his uniform pants.
 In Innocent Sin, Tatsuya, Lisa, and Jun wear their uniforms without any changes whatsoever, although Tatsuya has his jacket unbuttoned.
 Tatsuya foregoes a school uniform entirely in Eternal Punishment, opting for a red motorcycle tracksuit.

 - The only ones that actually wear proper uniforms in Persona 3 (including the PSP version) are the female protagonist and Aigis, and even then, Aigis wears the winter uniform even in summer in order to hide her robot joints.
 The male protagonist wears his winter uniform blazer unbuttoned and the uniform pants for both versions are slightly above his ankles and he wears a pair of engineer-style boots.
 Junpei always wears a ball cap and a blue shirt instead of a white one.
 Yukari wears a choker, a pink sweater instead of the winter uniform jacket and a shorter skirt.
 Fuuka wears a green turtleneck instead of the white shirt.
 Akihiko wears a red sweater vest and neither he nor Mitsuru ever wears the uniform jacket.
 Mitsuru at least has the excuse of "her father pays for this school", but the others don't.
 Ryoji also wears suspenders instead of a belt, rolls up his sleeves, and wears an absurdly long scarf instead of the uniform jacket.